aitgon/gwas2eqtl_pleiotropy/README.md

 sudo apptainer build results/containers/gwas2eqtl_pleiotropy.sif  containers/gwas2eqtl_pleiotropy.def
 ~~~

-This workflow is used to populate the database with the colocalization and annotation data.
+The workflow "workflows/11snkfl_insrt_postgres.yml" is used to populate the database with the colocalization and annotation data.

 The annotation data in tar.gz format is given as argument